fzavalia/openai-embeddings/README.md

 Create a `dataset.json` file inside `src/data` composed of an array of elements with `id` and `description` properties.

+## Generate Dataset

+Generate the dataset based on the data on the collections-matic-mainnet subgraph.
+Will also download thumbnails to obtain the main colors of the item as an extra flavor.

+`npm run gen-dataset`

 ## Generate Embeddings

 Generate the embeddings for each element in the `dataset.json` and store it in your filesystem to be used by the server.